stratum-mining/sv2-spec/05-Mining-Protocol.md

 There can theoretically be up to `2^32` open Channels within one Connection.
 This is however just a theoretical ceiling, and it does not mean that every Connection will be able to fill this full capacity (maybe the search space has already been narrowed).

 All Channels are independent of each other, but share some messages broadcast from the server for higher efficiency (e.g. information about a new `prev_hash`).
 Each Channel is identified by its `channel_id` (`U32`), which is consistent throughout the whole life of the Connection.
+There MUST NOT be two Channels with the same ID in the same Connection.

 A Proxy can either transparently allow its clients to open separate Channels with the server (preferred behavior), or aggregate open connections from downstream devices into its own open channel with the server and translate the messages accordingly (present mainly for allowing v1 proxies).
 Both options have some practical use cases.